-Nearly every business owner has heard that timing is important when selling a business.
-And, certainly, it is well documented that the timing of external factors – like changes in the economy, availability of funding, and the rise and fall of interest and tax rates – can have a profound effect on the value and saleability of a business.
+Nearly every business owner has heard that timing is important when selling a company.
+And, certainly, it is well documented that the timing of external factors – like changes in the economy, availability of funding, and the rise and fall of interest and tax rates – can have a profound effect on the value and sale-ability of a business.

 Baby Boomer business owners may find that selling a company at the right time could be a means to obtain the funds they need to maintain a comfortable lifestyle during their retirement years.
 Their need to liquefy assets could be underscored by the fact that Baby Boomers are considered a generation of poor savers.
 Research magazine reports that the majority of Baby Boomers will not have sufficient funds to retire when they hit the traditional retirement age of 65.

 With their retirement resources often riding on a company sale, Baby Boomer business owners are encouraged to explore the factors that may signal the best time to selling a business.
 An uncertain economy, low interest rates, and favorable capital gains tax rates have prompted many business owners to cash out.

 The decision to sell can be a difficult and emotional turning point for the business owner, and the motivation for selling is often complicated and subjective.
 Reasons include retirement, health issues, desire for liquidity, partnership disputes, diminished interest, lack of operating growth capital, and lack of suitable heirs, among others.

 Regardless of the reason, the decision to sell a business involves extensive planning and preparation in order to negotiate and execute a sale on the most advantageous terms.
 An owner with a sound strategy for selling a business is often better able to realize an attractive value for the company than someone who enters the process unprepared.